emersonpriceiv/buy-order-manager/README.md

 [Firebase](https://firebase.google.com/) - Used for authentication and real time database as a service.

 #### Future Plans ####
 For this mvp, I kept decent code coverage as I developed, but I would like to take more time to reach some of the more difficult corners of the application.
 From a UI perspective, I kept things bare-boned to focus on functionality and addressed the mobile form factor first.
-While the app should scale reasonably well due to Ionic's responsive design, it will not be pretty as larger form factors.
+While the app should scale reasonably well due to Ionic's responsive design, it will not be pretty at larger form factors.
+Validation and error messaging also needs more consideration, though I did implement a fair amount of form field validation to ensure basic functionality.